DEV270201/Musify/README.md

 # Musify
-I have built a Music Streaming Application which can be used for streaming different music.
+I have built a Guitar covers Streaming Application which consists of all the initial covers which I played when I was learning to play guitar in beginning.
 I have added features like :
 &nbsp;&nbsp;&nbsp;&nbsp;a) Dark-Light Theme
 &nbsp;&nbsp;&nbsp;&nbsp;b) Playing,Looping,Switching,shuffling music